skyout/sass-styleguide/README.md

 Mixins
 ------

 Mixins are declared using the `@mixin` declaration.
+Mixins should be housed in a file called `_mixins.sass`.
 Mixins are used for code that is frequently repeated through the stylesheets, but may not necessarily correspond to a single element or class.

-* Mixins should be housed in a file called `_mixins.sass`.
+* Mixins should follow camel cased formatting
 * Mixins should be order alphabetically by their title for organization
 * If applicable, provide default settings in the mixin.